Understanding our commission

 You pay commission when:

-- You charge guests for non-refundable bookings, regardless of whether the guest stays at your property
+- You charge guests for non-refundable bookings, regardless of whether the guest stayed at your property.
+If you’re using an online payment service offered by Booking.com, different rules may apply.
+Read more about online payments.

 - You charge guests for no-shows or cancellations

-- You charge guests who cancel after the free cancellation period ended
+- You charge guests who cancel after the free cancellation period has ended.

 You don’t have to pay commission when: